skotzko/oldblog/_posts/2013-08-27-the-results-are-in-experiment-1-tanked.md

 comments: true
 date: 2013-08-27 18:23:44+00:00
 slug: the-results-are-in-experiment-1-tanked
-title: 'The results are in: experiment #1 tanked'
+title: "The Results Are In: Experiment #1 Tanked"
 categories:
 - Experiments
 - Self-Tracking
 ---
 Nobody likes to start something with a failure.

 Especially a public something.

 I just did that.

-## What happened?
+## What Happened?
 A few months ago, I announced that I was going to begin publishing my ongoing experiments.
 In [experiment 1](http://www.andrewskotzko.com/2013/06/25/announcing-personal-experiments/), I hoped to make some physical changes and feel better, have more energy, etc. The plan was to workout and quantify my progress both inside and outside my body.

 It was a good idea, a good intention, and decently planned out.
 But it was too much, too soon.